Apply to the Scottish Welfare Fund

 - Why you need this help and what items or living expenses are needed

-- Your contact details, including phone number as we need this to get in touch with you about your application.
+- Your contact details, including phone number and email address as we need these to get in touch with you about your application.

 If you have a Social Worker or Housing Support Officer, you can ask them for help with the application.
 The Citizens Advice Bureau may also be able to provide help.

 We may require proof of your identity and circumstances to process your application.
 We will also check our records and may contact other organisations to confirm your circumstances.
 If we need any more information, we will contact you directly.